nitzanz2/pronunciation-feedback/README.md

   * Runs the forced alignment module and return the final scores.
 To run in you should execute the python file server.py under the path Server_code/forced_alignment .

-* The Android Application - Attached the apk which you can install on your android device.the code for the application can be founed under the path Client_app_code
+* The Android Application - Attached the apk which you can install on your android device.
+  The code for the application can be founed under the directory Client_Application_code.